libdemdigital/security-advice/index.md

     - On Android this needs Enabling first.
 Go to `Settings > Display > Advanced > Lock screen display` and enable `Show lockdown option`.
 Then after you lock your phone, press and hold the power button until the menu comes up and tap `lockdown`

 ## Computer
 Computers are often much less secure, especially Windows computers.
-Generally, avoid using a computer for confidential information where possible.
+Generally, avoid using a computer for confidential information where possible (though for many things this is not practical).

 ### Choosing a new computer
 - If you don't need to use a specific Windows application (e.g. Pageplus) then **buy a Chromebook**.
 These are _very_ secure, but check the limitations